 Now under construction, this new stadium will allow soccer and rugby fans to get close to the action like never before, rather than conforming to the geometric restrictions of Melbourne's much-beloved oval pitch stadiums, where 'Aussie Rules' football and cricket reign supreme.

-COX Architects, working alongside Arup as structural engineers designed a 'bioframe' roof, comprising a single structural layer of steel tubes that use a combination of arch, cantilever and shell actions for stability.
+COX Architecture, working alongside Arup as structural engineers designed a 'bioframe' roof, comprising a single structural layer of steel tubes that use a combination of arch, cantilever and shell actions for stability.
 With the structural mass of the roof weighing in at only 45 kg/m2, it makes many a lesser stadium look positively flabby in comparison.

 How GSA Was Used

 GSA, with its user-friendly interface and wide range of analysis functions, was an integral part of realising this lightweight roof.
 In the initial stages of the project the wireframe of the complex geometry was imported directly into GSA using .DXF file format, ensuring consistency between architectural and analysis models.

 Once the geometry was established, GSA's grid loading capabilities allowed roof member loads to be input (and amended) more quickly than if line loads were individually applied to each element.

 To inform calibration of wind tunnel tests, modal analysis was used to estimate the natural frequency of the roof structure, the results of which were fed back into the analysis model for use in checking strength and serviceability criteria.